Andrew-S-Rosen/QMOF/data_sources.md

 All materials taken from this dataset have `tobacco` and `_SR_` in their names.
 The `source` flag is set to `'Anderson'`.

 #### Colón, Gómez-Gualdrón, and Snurr
 A database of Cu triangle MOFs was adopted from [prior work](https://pubs.acs.org/doi/abs/10.1021/acs.cgd.7b00848) by Colón, Gómez-Gualdrón, and Snurr.
 These structures had H atoms in the center of the Cu triangles, which were removed before relaxing their structures with DFT.
+See [here](https://github.com/snurr-group/tobacco_mofs_mc_0_node) for the dataset.

 All materials taken from this dataset have `tobacco` in their names.
 The `source` flag is set to `'ToBaCCo'`.